- This topic has 0 replies, 1 voice, and was last updated 7 months, 1 week ago by Mark Latham.

 This would have been a good point to change from shorts to long pants, as next there’s a little bushwacking and a lot of overgrown trail.

 We needed to somehow connect from Mackay Creek Trail to “Old Grouse Highway”, an overgrown road starting 300 metres to the east, running horizontally northeast at about 830m elevation.
 On the 2018-09-29 recce [track & data], I had done this by bushwhacking directly across.
 On the 2019-07-12 hike [track & data], we followed a small trail recommended by a local guide.
 Either way, it’s hard to find that old road, and a GPS app was very helpful.
-Watch for trail markers facing east.
+Watch for trail markers that face east.

 Attached photo of my happy face when we found Old Grouse Highway, which connects from LGMH (a steep trail, formerly a logging road) toward [Grouse] Mountain Highway, a well maintained gravel road.
 We followed OGH to Mosquito Creek, detoured up it to a beautiful waterfall (photo attached) and stopped for lunch.